-Installation shall be in accordance with ASTM D2321 and ADS recommended installation guidelines, with the exception that minimum cover in trafficked areas for 4- through 30-inch (100 to 750 mm) diameters shall be one foot (0.3 m) in single run applications.
-Backfill for minimum cover situations shall consist of Class 1 (compacted), Class 2 (minimum 90% SPD) or Class 3 (minimum 95% SPD) material.
+Installation shall be in accordance with ASTM D2321 and ADS recommended installation guidelines, with the exception that minimum cover in trafficked areas for 4- through 48-inch (100 to 1200 mm) diameters shall be one foot.
+(0.3 m) and for 60-inch (1500 mm) diameter the minimum cover shall be 2 ft.
+(0.6 m) in single run applications.
+Backfill for minimum cover situations shall consist of Class 1 (compacted), Class 2 (minimum 90% SPD) or Class 3 (minimum 95%) material.
 Maximum fill heights depend on embedment material and compaction level; please refer to Technical Note 2.01.
 Contact your local ADS representative or visit our website at www.adspipe.com for a copy of the latest installation guidelines.